reneshbedre/reneshbedre.github.io/_posts/2018-3-30-pca-expression.md

   Journal of Statistics in Medical Research.
 2013 Oct 1;2(4):255.
 - Cangelosi R, Goriely A. Component retention in principal component analysis with application to cDNA microarray data.
   Biology direct.
 2007 Dec 1;2(1):2.
+- Vallejos CA. Exploring a world of a thousand dimensions.
+Nature Biotechnology.
+2019 Dec;37(12):1423-4.

 <!--
 Transcriptomics  experiments such as RNA-seq allows researchers to study large numbers of genes across multiple treatment